Wendi Andriano: Trial and aftermath

 Four years after the crime, on August 23, 2004, Wendi Andriano's murder trial began.
 Even though she had no prior criminal record, she faced the death penalty for her crime.
 Prosecutors stated that Wendi's motive for murdering her husband was money.
 Evidence was brought up about how Wendi had tried to instate a life insurance policy on her terminally ill husband.
 In addition, prosecutors alleged that she was tempted by a potentially large yield from a medical malpractice lawsuit filed against Joe's doctors.
 They attempted to prove that Wendi used a pesticide, sodium azide, to poison her husband to appear as if Joe's death was the result of a heart attack.
 At the trial, Wendi testified in her own defense.
 For nine days on the stand, she testified that she had been battered by her husband.
 She also stated that her husband Joe flew into a rage after she told him about her affair.
 She said there was a struggle with the knife.
 Despite her dramatic testimony, on November 18, 2004, Wendi's jury found her guilty of first-degree murder.
 A month later came her sentencing.
 Due to the heinousness, cruelty, and depravity of the crime, and because the crime was financially motivated, she was sentenced to death by lethal injection on December 22, 2004.

 Wendi Andriano filed a post-conviction appeal in 2007, claiming that evidence of her affairs and efforts to buy life insurance policies for her ailing husband unfairly prejudiced her in front of the jury.
 She also claimed that jurors were not allowed to consider lesser charges, such as second-degree murder or manslaughter.
 Ultimately, her conviction was affirmed by the Arizona Supreme Court in July 2007.

 After her direct appeal was over, Andriano's case entered post-conviction relief.
 For this, her appeals attorneys claimed prosecutor Juan Martinez's emphasis on her affairs ignited female stereotypes and called it "prosecutorial misconduct."
 The appeal, filed in 2012, has yet to receive an opinion from the Arizona Supreme Court or Maricopa County, as it is not uncommon for the highest state court and the trial county to oversee proceedings in this particular stage.
-After this level of appeal is over, Andriano could file a habeas corpus appeal.
-Then if this is denied at federal district court, the appeal will immediately be sent to the 9th Circuit Court of Appeals, the court that handles appeals for this federal district that includes Arizona.
-After this, the US Supreme Court could hear the case, although this is extremely unlikely.
-After this, Wendi Andriano will be executed, as by then, her appeals will be over.

 As of January 2018, Wendi Andriano is one of three women on Arizona's death row; the other two women are Shawna Forde and Sammantha Allen.

 Wendi's case was profiled on the Oxygen Network program Snapped on June 2, 2011, and the Investigation Discovery program Deadly Women on September 9, 2011.